emuhlestein/notes/node.js/node.js.md

 To export single function:

+    function getMovies() {
+        return listOfMovies;
+    }

-    module.exports = someFunc;
+    module.exports = getMovies();

+In other file:

+   const getMovies = require('./movies');
+   const listOfMovies = getMovies();

 Node takes all the code in a file (module) and wraps it in a function:

+    // **exports** is a short cut for module.exports
-    (function (exports, require, module, __filename, __dirname) {
+    (function (**exports**, require, module, __filename, __dirname) {
-        // all the code in a module
+        // all the code in a module is contained in this function

-    }
+        module.exports = log; // ok
+        exports = log; // not ok; can't change the reference to exports }

 That is, Node does not execute the code directly.
 It calls the wrapper function which then calls the module code.
+This function is known as an IIFE (Immediately-invoked Function Expression).
+[IIFE](https://flaviocopes.com/javascript-iife/)

+### Node Modules

+Node modules that can be used in our apps.
+Here are a few of them:
+* File System
+* HTTP
+* OS
+* Path
+* Process - information about the current process
+* Query Strings
+* Stream

+#### Path Module

+const path = require('path'); // a built in node module; there is no path associated with this.

+#### EventEmitter

+    const EventEmitter = require('EventEmitter'); // This returns as class
+    const emitter = new EventEmitter();

+    // register a listener
+    emitter.on('messageLogged', (arg) => {
+        console.log('Listener called: ', arg);
+    });

+    // raise an event
+    emitter.emit('messageLogged', {id: 1, url: 'http://'})

+### Node Core
+So, in this section, you learned that:
+* We don’t have the window object in Node.
+* The global object in Node is “global”.
+* Unlike browser applications, variables we define are not added to the “global” object.
+* Every file in a Node application is a module.
+Node automatically wraps the code in each file with an IIFE (Immediately-invoked Function Expression) to create scope.
+So, variables and functions defined in one file are only scoped to that file and not visible to other files unless explicitly exported.
+* To export a variable or function from a module, you need to add them to module.exports: module.exports.sayHello = sayHello;
+* To load a module, use the require function.
+This function returns the module.exports object exported from the target module: const logger = require(‘./logger’);
+* Node has a few built-in modules that enable us to work with the file system, path objects, network, operating system, etc.
+* EventEmitter is one of the core classes in Node that allows us to raise (emit) and handle events.
+Several built-in classes in Node derive from EventEmitter.
+* To create a class with the ability to raise events, we should extend EventEmitter: class Logger extends EventEmitter { }

 Creating package.json:
 $npm init -y